garethbult/vdc-nebula/README.md

 You can now find the Installation documentation on <a href="http://www.vdc-store.com">http://www.vdc-store.com</a>.

-Please note this software is BETA.
+Please note this software is BETA.<br/>
 Do NOT put your live data on it, use it for TESTING ONLY.

 <pre>